crimeminister/emacs-live/packs/stable/clojure-pack/lib/clojure-mode/README.md

 ## REPL Interaction

-One of the fundamental aspects of Lisps in general and Clojure in particular is the notion of interactive programming - building your programs by continuously changing the state of the running Lisp program (as opposed to doing something more traditional like making a change and re-running the program afterwards to see the changes in
+One of the fundamental aspects of Lisps in general, and Clojure in particular, is the notion of interactive programming - building your programs by continuously changing the state of the running Lisp program (as opposed to doing something more traditional like making a change and re-running the program afterwards to see the changes in